 Molly Bears are another option for weighted bears.
 Molly Bears come in several forms and sizes, and are weighted individually.
 Molly Bears open order forms at the end of each month, and bears can only be ordered by the bereaved parent.
 However, friends and family may purchase a fast track certificate to move the bear to the top of the production line.

 Some parents choose different options for stuffed animals.
 Several vendors on Etsy offer options for bears or other animals with embroidered birth statistics.
-Parents may also choose to keep or purchase a stuffed animal that is meaningful from their child’s life, like Adrian’s elephant, or even to create a stuffed animal from blankets or sleepers belonging to their child.
+Parents may also choose to keep or purchase a stuffed animal that is meaningful from their child’s life, like Adrian’s Elephant, or even to create a stuffed animal from blankets or sleepers belonging to their child.

 Reborn dolls are lifelike baby dolls that resemble or are made in the exact image of your deceased child.
 Many parents find comfort in these dolls when they need a physical reminder of the weight and feel of their child.
 Several vendors offers reborn dolls on Etsy.

-Other Keepsake Items
+Other Keepsake Items to Honor Your Child

 Other keepsake items can include things like printed blankets, water bottles, shadow boxes, or memorial chests.
 Parents may also choose figurines that feel meaningful.
 Many parents also choose to hold onto things purchased during their pregnancy, or even to purchase new items after their child is gone.
 This is all normal.
 Keep these things as long as you need.

-Family Photos & Traditions
+Incorporating your Deceased Child into Family Photos & Traditions

 Many families choose to include a photo or a symbol of their child in family photos and traditions.
 You can use a stuffed animal or a printed photo block, or even add details in with editing after the photo is complete.